encointer/book/src/tutorials-cli.md

 #### Create a New Account

 ```
-nctr-gsl new-account
+nctr-gsl account new
 ```
 The printed result will be your new account address

 #### List Accounts in Keystore

 ```
-nctr-gsl list-accounts
+nctr-gsl account list
 ```

 ### Query Account Balances